 Developing greater self-awareness; appreciating and embracing diversity; and promoting ethical behavior, professionalism, and professional identity.

-The CICFC will be closed during this time.
-If you are a current client, your therapist will reach out to you *the week of* March 23rd.
+The CICFC and CFT are closed.
+If you are a current client, your therapist will reach out to you.
 If you have any questions or concerns, please call 702-895-3106.
 Since we are not an emergency clinic, please call 911 if you are experiencing an emergency.

 Novel Coronavirus – COVID-19